phink

 `` `

-Sources in the Prompt
+Sources in the prompt

 If your contract is small enough and contains multiple Rust files, you could use the following snippet, to put everything inside everything.rs.